SDK

 Secret storage

-The private key authenticates every call.
+The private key is used to sign on-chain transactions locally.
 Treat it like any other long-lived credential:

 • Load it from an environment variable (ATBASH_AGENT_PRIVKEY) or a secret manager (AWS Secrets Manager, HashiCorp Vault, 1Password, etc.) — never hardcode it.